JakubKohoutek/water_leak_sensor/README.md

 Current draw of the board and supplemental circuit in the deep sleep mode is about 30uA.
 When the board awakes and is not connected to WiFi (i.e. is only checking the voltage), then it draws around 70 mA for about 2 seconds.

-One standard 9V battery with a capacity of 500mAh should be in theory able to power the circuit for more than a year.

 ## The Finished Product